W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images//respberry.png)

-this is a big amount of factors, this amount is actually okay as RSA is not limited to only 2 factors (but it is really bad practice to use a lot of factors), phi is actually the value of euler's totient function for n, this value is the number of values smaller than n which don't have common factors with n, and this value is actually equal to multiplication of all the factors reduced by one each (the proof for that is actually very easy and logical), so for decrypting the message I used the following scipt which is the same as the previous script with a more general phi calculation:
+this is a big amount of factors, this amount is actually okay as RSA is not limited to only 2 factors (but it is really bad practice to use a lot of factors), phi is actually the value of Euler's totient function for n, this value is the number of values smaller than n which don't have common factors with n, and this value is actually equal to multiplication of all the factors reduced by one each (the proof for that is actually very easy and logical), so for decrypting the message I used the following script which is the same as the previous script with a more general phi calculation:

 ```python 3
 from Crypto.Util.number import inverse, long_to_bytes